Eigendecomposition of a matrix: Numerical computation of eigenvectors

 using Gaussian elimination or any other method for solving matrix equations.

 However, in practical large-scale eigenvalue methods, the eigenvectors are usually computed in other ways, as a byproduct of the eigenvalue computation.
 In power iteration, for example, the eigenvector is actually computed before the eigenvalue (which is typically computed by the Rayleigh quotient of the eigenvector).
 In the QR algorithm for a Hermitian matrix (or any normal matrix), the orthonormal eigenvectors are obtained as a product of the Q matrices from the steps in the algorithm.
 (For more general matrices, the QR algorithm yields the Schur decomposition first, from which the eigenvectors can be obtained by a backsubstitution procedure.)
 For Hermitian matrices, the Divide-and-conquer eigenvalue algorithm is more efficient than the QR algorithm if both eigenvectors and eigenvalues are desired.

 Additional topics

 Generalized eigenspaces

-Recall that the geometric multiplicity of an eigenvalue can be described as the dimension of the associated eigenspace, the nullspace of λI − A. The algebraic multiplicity can also be thought of as a dimension: it is the dimension of the associated generalized eigenspace (1st sense), which is the nullspace of the matrix (λI − A)^{k} for any sufficiently large k.
-That is, it is the space of generalized eigenvectors (first sense), where a generalized eigenvector is any vector which eventually becomes 0 if λI − A is applied to it enough times successively.
+Recall that the geometric multiplicity of an eigenvalue can be described as the dimension of the associated eigenspace, the nullspace of $A - \lambda I$.
+The algebraic multiplicity can also be thought of as a dimension: it is the dimension of the associated generalized eigenspace (in the first sense), which is the nullspace of the matrix $(A - \lambda I)^k$ for any sufficiently large $k$.
+That is, it is the space of generalized eigenvectors (in the first sense), where a generalized eigenvector is any vector which eventually becomes $0$ if $A - \lambda I$ is applied to it enough times successively.
 Any eigenvector is a generalized eigenvector, and so each eigenspace is contained in the associated generalized eigenspace.
 This provides an easy proof that the geometric multiplicity is always less than or equal to the algebraic multiplicity.

 This usage should not be confused with the generalized eigenvalue problem described below.